famouswelshman/thenewbypassers/README.md

 The contact form page is linked to the 'book the band' button hosted on the landing page as explained previously.
 The contact form enables the user to direct an enquiry which will be sent via a simple completed form, this feature might act as the main purpose for the user visiting the website hence the reason for adding this as a feature from the first page of the website.
 ![User story 4](https://famouswelshman.github.io/thenewbypassers/Wireframes/User-4.png "User story 4")

+# UX
+The simplicity of the website means that from a user perspective, the site delivers exactly what it says.
+It's a website which provides additional iniformation about a covers rock band and the images reinforce the pages since this is indicative of what the purpose of the website is.
+It's a rock and roll band, the inclusion of a contact form means any new user looking to make a booking enquiry can immediately do this and bypass the additional we pages if they so needed to.
+This fulfills their user journey very quickly and with ease of use without too many clicks.

+Anyone wanting to see or hear more from the band have the opportunity to visit the media page, again this is a matter of a click away giving the user a simple, quick experience and the media content is laid out in a structured way so the focus of use is firstly upon the embedded videos and then the picture gallery.
+My thought process for this was that the bulk of pictures can be found on social media sites externally where it is harder to push videos so hosting the videos first on this page would encourage them to view in the first instance.

+Overall I believe that the process of navigating this website makes for a user friendly experience.
+The navbar is simple and clear across all pages and the layout of color and fonts are consistent.
+With the subtle use of imagery and some icons, this keeps a clean layout and allows the user eyes to focus on the main content rather than be disstracted with a mass of content all on one page.

+I think the end result of visiting the website is that the user has gained some additional information about the band, they have viewed videos and pictures of the band that reinforce their profesionalism and they have had the opportunity to send an enquiry and be able to link to the bands social media site externally.

 # Features

 ### - __Book the band Button__